As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 As with any other skincare product, the key is to use one that is chemical-free.
 The sugar scrub recipes you’ll find below use all natural ingredients.
 They are easy to make in minutes and are easy on the wallet too.

-The two main ingredients in a sugar scrub are the sugar granules and a skin-friendly carrier oil.
+The two main ingredients in a sugar scrub are sugar granules and skin-friendly carrier oil.
 These two ingredients work together to exfoliate and moisturize the skin.
 The result?
-Softer, smoother skin and a more youthful glow with minimal effort.
+Softer, smoother skin and a more youthful glow with zero effort and minimal expense.

 Essential oils may be optional but they are a powerful addition in many of the sugar scrub recipes you’ll find below.